gazebo-tooling/release-tools/.github/ISSUE_TEMPLATE/eol_collection.md

 -->

+- [ ] Write a post to https://community.gazebosim.org/ announcing the community it has last X weeks for finishing their PRs.
 - [ ] Check library versions that can be EOL’d on the [versions table](https://github.com/ignitionrobotics/docs/blob/master/tools/versions.md)
     * <!-- LIST LIBRARIES HERE -->
 - [ ] Make releases with outstanding changes in each library about to be EOl'ed